fbpx

 Generously, the delicious homemade cake was given to those leaving the festival for a trip.
 I loaded up with the best muffins in Lancashire.
 Gifted by the team as sustenance for the road ahead.
 Thank you, Laura – they got me to Hull!

-Happily, a few stranglers ventured into the town for a few beers and a curry.
+Happily, a few strangers ventured into the town for a few beers and a curry.
 It was a marvellous way to end a super weekend.

-Thanks, Ben, Barry, Lucy, Catherine and Kyle for sharing that final meal, it was a joy.
-To find out more about the Cycle Touring Festival, click here or visit this page to join the group.
+Thanks, Ben, Barry, Lucy, Catherine and Kyle, for sharing that final meal, it was a joy.
+There’s a dedicated community on the Facebook – join the group.